 Current Research and Scholarly Interests

 Dr. Yang's research is focused on bridging the translational gap at the interface of molecular biology, genome science, engineering, and acute care medicine.
-The investigative interest of the Yang lab falls within the general theme of developing integrative systems-level approaches for personalized analytics, as well as data driven knowledge discoveries, to improve the health outcome and our understanding of complex critical illnesses.
+The investigative interest of the Yang lab falls within the general theme of developing integrative systems-level approaches for precision diagnostics, as well as data driven knowledge discoveries, to improve the health outcome and our understanding of complex critical illnesses.
 Using sepsis as the disease model with complex host-pathogen dynamics, the goals of the Yang lab are divided into 2 areas:

 1) Developing high-content, near-patient, diagnostic system for rapid broad pathogen detection and characterization.